Key takeaways

 Your document and e-signature tool should only collect personal information necessary for the signing process.
 There’s no need to request phone numbers, social profiles, or other data unless the agreement or process truly requires it.

-Choose tools that let you configure what information is collected.
-For routine contracts, name and email might be sufficient.
-For higher-risk transactions, you might add IP addresses, timestamps, and authentication methods.
-The key is proportionality—match data collection to the actual need.
+For routine contracts, name and email may be sufficient.
+For higher-risk transactions, you might add identity verification or authentication steps.
+The key is proportionality—match what you collect to what the situation actually requires.

 Principle 5: Limiting use, disclosure, and retention

 Once someone signs a document, their personal information should only be used for the purpose you specified.
-If you collected it to execute a contract, don't add that email address to your marketing list without separate consent.
+If you collected an email to execute a contract, don't add it to your marketing list without separate consent.

-Your e-signature tool should keep signed documents in segregated storage with role-based access controls.
-Not everyone in your organization needs to see every signed document.
-Sales teams shouldn't access HR employment agreements.
+Not everyone needs access to every document.
+Sales teams shouldn't see HR agreements.
 Customer service shouldn't browse financial contracts.
+Hence, signed documents should be stored with role-based access controls.

 Additionally, PIPEDA requires you to retain personal information only as long as needed.
 For contracts, this might be the duration of the agreement plus the limitation period for legal claims.
-Your e-signature tool should let you set retention policies and automate deletion.
-Avoid tools that retain signed documents indefinitely with no expiration options.
+Ensure your e-signature vendor allows you set a retention period and supports automatic deletion after a period of inactivity.

 Principle 6: Accuracy

-After signing, if errors are discovered, you need a process to update records.
+If errors are discovered after signing, you need a process to update records.
 This ties into Principle 9 (Individual Access), but the focus here is ensuring the information you're relying on is actually correct.

 Principle 7: Safeguards